nus-cs2113-AY2122S1/ip/docs/README.md

 ### Delete a `Task`: `delete`

-Deletes a task from the list.
-To obtain the task index of the task you wish to delete, first use the `list` command.
+Deletes a `Task` from the list.
+To obtain the index of the `Task` you wish to delete, first use the `list` command.

 Format: `delete TASK_INDEX`